 Bill Cosby Sentenced To At Least 3 Years In State Prison

 A judge has sentenced Bill Cosby to three to 10 years in Pennsylvania state prison, five months after a jury found the entertainer guilty of aggravated indecent assault.
-Cosby will serve at least three years behind bars, after which he would become eligible for supervised released.
-There is no guarantee he would be released at that point.
+Cosby will serve at least three years behind bars, after which he would become eligible for supervised release.
+But there is no guarantee he would be released at that point.

 Cosby's prison sentence completes the TV dad's stunning fall from groundbreaking cultural icon to convicted sex offender.
-Cosby, 81, is the first celebrity sent to prison in the #MeToo era.
+Cosby, 81, is the first celebrity to be sent to prison in the #MeToo era.

 "Bill Cosby took my beautiful, healthy, young spirit and crushed it.
 He robbed me of my health and vitality, my open nature, and my trust in myself and others," accuser Andrea Constand wrote in a five-page victim impact statement submitted to the court.

-Note: Editor's note: This story contains a graphic description of sexual assault.